Discover’s Credit Scorecard lets anyone monitor their FICO score for free – even if you aren’t a Discover customer. Here’s what you need to know.

 How to use Credit Scorecard

 If you don’t have a Credit Scorecard account, you can sign up for one on the Discover site.
-You’ll be prompted to create a login and provide personal information such as your SSN as well as verify your identity.
+You’ll be prompted to create a login and provide personal information such as your Social Security number as well as verify your identity.

 To keep a close eye on your personal information and credit score, we recommend checking your scorecard regularly and paying close attention to any SSN alerts.
 If you suspect fraudulent activity, catching notifications early can help you work proactively to prevent further damage.